 In the final analysis, do-it-yourself success comes down to tools, and one particular kind of tool makes building projects more fun and more productive than most others.
 If you’re thinking of tooling up to build your DIY skills, you’d be wise to start looking at miter saws.

 The ability to easily crosscut lumber and trim to precise angles is what a miter saw is all about.
-The motor and blade of every miter saw swivels down, cutting wood that’s held at specific angles on the table below.
+Also called chopsaws, the motor and blade of every miter saw swivels down, cutting wood that’s held at specific angles on the table below.
 All this sounds simple enough, but it wasn’t that long ago that miter saws were uncommon.
 Even as late as the 1990s, most contractors I knew didn’t own one.
 Go back to the 1970s, and carpenters were still cutting angled joints with a wooden miter box and a handsaw.

 The remarkable thing about miter saws is how much they’ve improved.
 I don’t know of any other tool category that has changed so much for the better since inception.
 And most impressive of all for backyard DIYers is the small, light, cordless miter saws that are coming on stream.
 They’re easy to carry, they don’t take much space in storage, and they really can do most everything needed while you’re building a deck, dock, gazebo or picnic table – all without a cord.